iamujjwalstha/SmartMenu-AI-course/README.md

 ## Acknowledgments
 Inspired by restaurant recommendation systems, open-source tutorials, and the Building AI course examples.
 Thanks to public datasets and Python ML libraries such as scikit-learn and pandas.

-## Summary

-Building AI course project: SmartMenu is an AI-powered system that recommends dishes to restaurant customers by analyzing preferences, dietary needs, and past orders.
-A simple, low-cost solution for small restaurants to improve customer experience.